Nx75/Student-Helper/README.md

 OR IF you are very genius then try alternative path

 - Clone the repo
-- open the index.html file in your browser ( don't tell me you don't have a browser.
+- open the index.html file in your browser ( don't tell me you don't have a browser)

 ## Final message
-FOLLOW ME ON GITHUB FOR THESE KINDS OF STUPID PROJECTS AND START IT IF IT SAVED YOUR 1 sec of you LIFE (look who am I talking to , you don't have a life )
+FOLLOW ME ON GITHUB FOR THESE KINDS OF STUPID PROJECTS AND STAR IT IF IT SAVED YOUR 1 sec of your LIFE (look who am I talking to , you don't have a life )